Here’s a look at the North Atlantic Treaty Organization (NATO), headquartered in Brussels, Belgium.

 May 14, 1955 - The Soviet Union and Eastern Bloc countries form the Warsaw Pact in response to West Germany joining NATO.

-October 22-23, 1963 - NATO and the United States demonstrate the size and speed of emergency forces with 14,500 US troops flown into West Germany for maneuvers.
+October 22-23, 1963 - NATO and the United States demonstrate the size and speed of emergency forces when flying 14,500 US troops into West Germany for maneuvers.

 March 10, 1966 - France formally announces intentions to withdraw from the military structure of NATO, accusing the United States of having too much influence in the organization.

 March 31, 1967 - Opening ceremony of new NATO headquarters in Casteau, near Mons, Belgium.

 August 14, 1974 - Greece, angered at NATO’s response to the Turkish invasion of Cyprus, withdraws from the military arm of NATO.

 October 20, 1980 - Greece rejoins the NATO military structure.

 May 30, 1982 - Spain joins NATO.

 December 13, 1991 - For the first time, the Soviet Union takes part in meetings at NATO as part of the North Atlantic Cooperation Council.